Jenny Ozorai

 Jenny Ozorai (born 3 December 1990) is a Hungarian female hammer thrower and discus thrower.
-She competed at the 2008 World Junior Athletics Championships and claimed bronze medal which was her first international medal in the women's hammer throw.
+She competed at the 2008 World Junior Athletics Championships.
+She claimed the bronze medal, her first international medal in the women's hammer throw.
 She has also represented Hungary in the senior level especially participated at the 2013 Summer Universiade.

 She has also clinched 2 silver medals at the Hungarian Athletics Championships in 2009 and in 2012.
-Jenny graduated at the University of Southern California.
+Jenny graduated from the University of Southern California.